ChrisSantosLang/redscience/docs/source/releases/games.rst

 Acceptance Test Plan
 --------------------

 Test each of the clickable elements and test that it displays appropriate errors for invalid entries.
-Create and play:

-Tic-Tac-Toe
+Create and play each of the following variations on tic-tac-toe (the differences from tic-tac-toe are given below):

 3on15line:
   Played on 15x1x1 squares, 8 black and 7 white start in reserve